 I’m a voiceover talent who’s looking to record my voice for use in commercials, corporate and web-based videos, explainer videos, and phone systems (among others).
-So I need to connect with creative directors, producers, production managers, PR/marketing directors, owners of marketing firms, and lots and lots of people who work in video production.
+So I need to connect with the people who create these projects.
+Makes sense, right?

 Dominate LinkedIn – STEP 3: Use LinkedIn’s search tool to plug in the list of job titles you just created

 Just about anywhere on LinkedIn, if you look at the top of the screen, you’ll see a search box.
 The default is to search “all”, but you need to go up and change the search option to “people”.

 Now it’s time to put in a specific job title that person might use.
 I’m going to keep it general for this example, so let’s input “video production”.
 You could also use “video producer”.

 Make sure to choose “People with Video Production skills”.
 When I searched for this, I got 2.3 million possible connections!
 So literally, the possibilities for connections here are endless, because that’s only using one title on your list!
 If only there were more hours in a day…

 Dominate LinkedIn – STEP 4: Start clicking!

 I love the possibilities that come with each new click—you never know what amazing person is on the other end of that profile picture!
 So take a moment to click on someone’s profile, scan it looking for keywords and skills, and make sure this person’s position is relevant to the service you provide, because there’s no point in wasting your time or theirs if you can’t benefit each other.

 Dominate LinkedIn – STEP 5: Build a relationship